 Listen.
 I’m going to be real here: not all of us are living Pinterest-worthy zero waste lives here.

-Not all of us can spring for the $55 plus shipping stainless steel container from an eco friendly company.
+Not all of us can spring for a pricey plus shipping stainless steel container from an eco friendly company.
 (Even if we really, really wish we could!)

 Not all of us live in large metropolises with 100s of zero waste items ripe for the buying.
 And if there are zero waste shopping options they may, once again, be out of our price point.